me3wallet/Me3-contracts/README.md

 | ------------- | --------- | ----------------------------------------------------------------- |
 | `duration`    | _uint256_ | Calculates the number of hours that have been passed |

-## Avarta Storage
+## Me3 Storage

-The avarta storage contract is the DB of the Avarta protocol.
-It holds the getter and setter methods of the avarta protocol
+The Me3 storage contract is the DB of the me3 protocol.
+It holds the getter and setter methods of the me3 protocol